LinwoodDev/dev_doctor/README.md

 ### Pull request

 If you want to help me to code, you can open a pull request.
 Fork this project and make a pull request.
 I only accept pull request for the *develop* branch.

+### Translation

+If you can translate well, you can help us by translating the message on [crowdin](https://linwood.crowdin.com/dev-doctor).

 ### Community Server